 • For most people, intermittent fasting is safe enough to try.
 You can track your own health indicators to see whether it makes a difference.

 If you’re new to intermittent fasting, check out our guide on intermittent fasting for beginners and see which of the methods we share might suit you.
-If you need a little more help deciding your best approach, try our SIMPLE quiz.
+If you need a little more help deciding your best approach, try our Simple quiz.

 Why does intermittent fasting benefit your health?